divvisha/DETAILS-OF-EMPLOYEE/README.md

 # EXPERIMENT-10 JAVA PROGRAM TO PRINT THE DETAILS OF AN EMPLOYEE.

 ## AIM:
-   To write a java program to print the dtails of an employee.
+   To write a java program to print the details of an employee.

 ## ALGORITHM:
    1. Create a class named 'Member' to get and print the salary of an employee.